-Jessica Simpson, 40, Lifts Her Booty As She Does Morning Stretch In Skintight Jeans
+Jessica Simpson, 40, Lifts Her Booty As She Does A Morning Stretch In Skintight Jeans

 The photo gave fans a good look at how toned Jessica’s legs and body remain more than a year after she lost 100 pounds of pregnancy weight.
 The Open Book author has been vocal about how she took six months to lose the weight she gained while pregnant with her third baby, Birdie Mae Johnson, last year.

-In the caption, Jessica noted that she was getting flexible in jeans from her line.
+In the caption, Jessica noted she was getting flexible in jeans from her line.

 The post received more than 12,000 likes and a long string of comments within minutes of posting.

 In the comments section, Jessica’s fans reacted to the shot.
-Some told the star she was still “lookin’ good,” while others said she was a total “snack.”
-Others couldn’t believe what great shape the blond beauty is in after giving birth to three kids and turning 40.
+Some told the star she was still “lookin’ good,” while others mentioned she was a total “snack.”
+Others couldn’t believe what great shape the blond beauty was in after giving birth to three kids and turning 40.

 “Keeping your body looking beautiful,” one fan wrote.

-“To be that fit and skinny again…..you look wonderful at any size though,” another added.
+“To be that fit and skinny again…..you look wonderful at any size though,” added another.

-“Gotta keep that amazing boooootay stretched and warm by the [fire],” another wrote.
+“Gotta keep that amazing boooootay stretched and warm by the [fire],” quipped a third admirer.

 “And that’s how you got pregnant!” a fourth commenter joked of Jessica’s flexible pose.

-While the fashion designer confirmed that her skinny jeans were from her clothing line, many commenters also wanted details on her stylish boots as well.
+While the fashion designer confirmed that her skinny jeans were from her clothing line, many commenters also wanted details on her stylish boots.
 Fans know Jessica is a shoe fanatic and that her company recently launched a collection of new boots for the winter.

 As for how she got that fit body, Jessica has shared past photos from her active lifestyle.
-The star has posted photos of her riding her bike and preparing to get her steps in for her walking routine.
+The star has uploaded snaps of her riding her bike and preparing to get her steps in for her walking routine.
 She has also worked with trainer Harley Pasternak in the past.